 If it would be more natural in your language, you can include the information that this is a letter in which Paul is speaking directly to Philemon, as in the UST.
 (See: Assumed Knowledge and Implicit Information)

-our (ULT)
+our (ULT) You also serve the Messiah (UST)

 The word our here refers to Paul and those with him, but not to the reader.
 (See: Exclusive and Inclusive 'We')